isc-projects/kea/doc/sphinx/arm/classify.rst

     following its client class or global (or, for option 43, last resort) definition.

+5. When the incoming packet belongs the special DROP class it is dropped and an informational message is logged with the packet information.

-5. A subnet is chosen, possibly based on the class information when some subnets are reserved.
+6. A subnet is chosen, possibly based on the class information when some subnets are reserved.
 More precisely: when choosing a subnet, the server iterates over all of the subnets that are feasible given the information found in the packet (client address, relay address,